google/gson/UserGuide.md

 // ==> stringMap is {key=value}
 ```

 Gson also supports using complex types as Map keys.
 This feature can be enabled with [`GsonBuilder.enableComplexMapKeySerialization()`](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/GsonBuilder.html#enableComplexMapKeySerialization()).
 If enabled, Gson uses the `write` method of the `TypeAdapter` registered for the Map key type to serialize the keys, instead of using `toString()`.
 When any of the keys is serialized by the adapter as JSON array or JSON object, Gson will serialize the complete Map as JSON array, consisting of key-value pairs (encoded as JSON array).
-Otherwise, if none of the keys is serialized as JSON array or JSON object, Gson will use a JSON object to encode the Map:
+Otherwise, if none of the keys is serialized as a JSON array or JSON object, Gson will use a JSON object to encode the Map:

 ```java
 class PersonName {